accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 Some methodology elements will offer you several test methods, often as an alternative to assistive technologies for evaluating elements.
 With iOS, it is possible to connect the terminal to a computer with macOS and use the **Accessibility Inspector** application.

-The **[Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html){lang=en}** is available from the [Xcode](https://apps.apple.com/fr/app/xcode/id497799835?mt=12) software used for developing mobile applications.
+The **[Accessibility Inspector](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html){lang=en}** is available from [Xcode](https://apps.apple.com/fr/app/xcode/id497799835?mt=12), used for developing mobile applications.
 This tool is useful for carrying out certain tests.
 To activate it, launch Xcode, then from Xcode, follow the path *Xcode &gt; Open Developer Tool &gt; Accessibility Inspector*.

 ##### Android

 To carry out certain tests on Android applications, third-party applications are required or can help you with the evaluation.

-- [Android Accessibility Tools**](https://play.google.com/store/apps/details?id=com.google.android.marvin.talkback&amp;hl=fr&amp;gl=US): Android application for adding options and gestures to the Talkback screen reader.
+- [**Android Accessibility Tools**](https://play.google.com/store/apps/details?id=com.google.android.marvin.talkback&amp;hl=fr&amp;gl=US): Android application for adding options and gestures to the Talkback screen reader.
 - [**Accessibility Scanner**](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor&amp;hl=fr&amp;gl=US){lang=en} Android application that enables automatic tests to be carried out for certain criteria.
 Once installed, access the application from *Settings &gt; Accessibility &gt; Installed Services &gt;* *Accessibility Scanner*{lang="en"}.

 ##### iOS and Android